IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-MoveDir.md

 rm -r <path_to_a_directory_to_delete>
 ```

-Be very careful with this `rm` command, as there is no way to recover your deleted files in Unix!
+Be very careful with this `rm` command.
+There is no way to recover your deleted files in Unix!